pablochacin/operator-sh/README.md

     -l,--log-file: path to the log.
-Default is /var/log/operator-sh.log -L,--log-level: log level ("DEBUG", "INFO", "WARNING", "ERROR") -k,--kubeconfig: path to kubeconfig file for accessing Kubernetes cluster -m,--modified: name of the hook for MODIFIED events.
-Default is modified.sh' -n,--namespace: namespace to watch (optional)
+Default is /var/log/operator-sh.log -L,--log-level: log level ("DEBUG", "INFO", "WARNING", "ERROR") -k,--kubeconfig: path to kubeconfig file for accessing Kubernetes cluster -n,--namespace: namespace to watch (optional)
     -o,--object: type of object to watch
     -q,--queue: queue to store events